 - A new bill introduced in the House would end phone calls fees in state prisons and county jails — and require that a minimum number of phones are available at prisons, jails and juvenile facilities (PENDING LEGISLATION- 2022).

 - Ramsey County eliminated 11 fees levied against people in jail and on probation (2020).
+Minnesota Governor Tim Walz signed SF 2909, the Judiciary and Public Safety budget bill, which includes language that makes calls free for people incarcerated in state prisons.

 - The St. Louis County Council passed an ordinance eliminating booking fees, bond fees, and several fees related to providing medical care for incarcerated individuals and waiving $3.4 million in outstanding related debt (2019).